Worm4047/HappyThoughts/README.md

 # MailMe
-A JavaScript based Email client that lets you send happy thoughts to yourself or anyone else you care about.
+A JavaScript based client that lets you send happy thoughts to yourself or anyone else you care about via an awesome song or a sweet message or a funny cat image :D